Fly: Diversity

-Flies are often abundant and are found in almost all terrestrial habitats in the world apart from Antarctica.
+Flies are often abundant and are found in almost all terrestrial habitats.
 They include many familiar insects such as house flies, blow flies, mosquitoes, gnats, black flies, midges and fruit flies.
 More than 150,000 have been formally described and the actual species diversity is much greater, with the flies from many parts of the world yet to be studied intensively.
 The suborder Nematocera include generally small, slender insects with long antennae such as mosquitoes, gnats, midges and crane-flies, while the Brachycera includes broader, more robust flies with short antennae.
 Many nematoceran larvae are aquatic.
 There are estimated to be a total of about 19,000 species of Diptera in Europe, 22,000 in the Nearctic region, 20,000 in the Afrotropical region, 23,000 in the Oriental region and 19,000 in the Australasian region.
 While most species have restricted distributions, a few like the housefly (Musca domestica) are cosmopolitan.
 Gauromydas heros (Asiloidea), with a length of up to 7 cm, is generally considered to be the largest fly in the world, while the smallest is Euryplatea nanaknihali, which at 0.4 mm is smaller than a grain of salt.

 Brachycera are ecologically very diverse, with many being predatory at the larval stage and some being parasitic.
 Animals parasitised include molluscs, woodlice, millipedes, insects, mammals, and amphibians.
 Flies are the second largest group of pollinators after the Hymenoptera (bees, wasps and relatives).
 In wet and colder environments flies are significantly more important as pollinators.
 Compared to bees, they need less food as they do not need to provision their young.
 Many flowers that bear low nectar and those that have evolved trap pollination depend on flies.
 It is thought that some of the earliest pollinators of plants may have been flies.

-The greatest diversity of gall forming insects are found among the flies, principally in the family Cecidomyiidae (gall midges).
+The greatest diversity of gall-forming insects is found among the flies, principally among the gall midges (Cecidomyiidae).
 Many flies (most importantly in the family Agromyzidae) lay their eggs in the mesophyll tissue of leaves with larvae feeding between the surfaces forming blisters and mines.
-Some families are mycophagous or fungus feeding.
-These include the cave dwelling Mycetophilidae (fungus gnats) whose larvae are the only diptera with bioluminescence.
-The Sciaridae are also fungus feeders.
-Some plants are pollinated by fungus feeding flies that visit fungus infected male flowers.
+Some families feed on fungi.
+These include the cave dwelling fungus gnats (Mycetophilidae) whose larvae are bioluminescent, and the Sciaridae.
+Some plants are pollinated by fungus feeding flies that visit fungus-infected male flowers.